 Interest rate risk in the banking book risk measurement systems and personnel are located in Sydney, Auckland, Singapore and Shanghai.
-These include front office product systems, which capture all treasury funding and derivative transactions; the transfer pricing system, which captures all retail and other business transactions; non-traded VaR systems, which calculate Group Treasury VaR; and, the NII system, which calculates NaR.
+These include front office product systems, which capture all treasury funding and derivative transactions; the transfer pricing system, which captures all retail and other business transactions; non-traded Interest Rate Risk systems, which calculate amongst other things, ALM VaR and NaR.

 Daily monitoring of current exposure and limit utilisation is conducted independently by FMTR, which monitors market risk exposures against VaR, NaR and structural risk limits.
 Management reports detailing structural positions and VaR are produced and distributed daily for use by dealers and management across all stakeholder groups.
-Monthly and quarterly reports are produced for the senior management market risk forums of MARCO and BRMC respectively to provide transparency of material market risks and issues.
+Monthly and quarterly reports are produced for the senior management market risk forums of RISKCO and BRMC respectively to provide transparency of material market risks and issues.

 Market risk arising in the banking book stems from the ordinary course of banking activities, including structural interest rate risk (the mismatch between the duration of assets and liabilities) and capital management.
 Hedging Westpac's exposure to interest rate risk is undertaken using derivatives.
 The hedge accounting strategy adopted utilises a combination of the cash flow, fair value and net investment hedge approaches.
-Some derivatives held for economic hedging purposes do not meet the criteria for hedge accounting as defined under AASB 139 and therefore are accounted for in the same way as derivatives held for trading.
+Some derivatives held for economic hedging purposes do not meet the criteria for hedge accounting as defined under AASB 139 Financial Instruments: Recognition and Measurement and therefore are accounted for in the same way as derivatives held for trading.